jizhang/jizhang.github.com/source/_drafts/how-to-avoid-null-pointer-exception.md

 }
 ```

-* For return values, if the type is `Collection`, return an empty collection instead of null; if it's a single object, consider throw an exception.
+* For return values, if the type is `Collection`, return an empty collection instead of null; if it's a single object, consider throwing an exception.
 This approach is also suggested by *Effective Java*.
 Good examples come from Spring's JdbcTemplate:

 ```java
 // return new ArrayList<>() when result set is empty